difference between rheumatoid arthritis and osteoarthritis

 While the exact causes of osteoarthritis are still being studied, it is believed that age, obesity, genetics, and joint injuries can all play a role in its development.
 Treatment for OA may include a combination of medication, exercise, weight loss, and joint replacement surgery.

-See also difference between perfume and cologne
+See also difference between subsidized and unsubsidized

 Rheumatoid Arthritis (RA)